MTstateIntroStats/SpIntro-Stats/README.md

  * Data input
   -- for 1 and 2 categorical variables, user will type counts into a form.
       Click [Use These Data] to proceed.
   -- Other variable types get a choice:
-     select existing data frame,
-     Upload a local csv file,
-     Type or paste into a text box (Currently only for 1 Quant.)
+     select a "Pre-loaded" data frame,   Upload a local csv file,  or Type or paste into a text box
-     Type or copy into a table using rhandsontable
-       --- need to allow user to set the number of rows.

  * Descriptive stats and plots are created to suit the type of data.